KwiecienKamil/KwiecienKamil/README.md

 **`Passionate Self-taught Developer😊`**

 I have addiction for improving.
 Especially in the things that excite me, coding is one of those things.<br>
-Right now I'm enjoying the journey and trying to get first IT job😃
+Trying to get first IT job😃